iliaschi/iliaschi.github.io/_posts/2024-04-02-Social-Data-on-San-Francisco.markdown

 So, they are plotted side by side.
 This changes results and in a sense 'normalizes' data, without caring so much about absolute values of counts.

-This also is in alignment with the Paper we read in Class [link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0183110)
+This also is in alignment with the Paper we read in Class [link here ](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0183110)

 <b> Regarding the Power Law </b>